 Dan Cotter

-Dan Cotter is a lawyer who practices corporate, transactional, privacy and insurance regulatory law in Chicago at Latimer LeVay Fyock LLC.
-He has spent two-thirds of his career in-house at large insurance organizations, and has advised his clients in various jurisdictions.
-He is a Past President of The Chicago Bar Association and an Adjunct Professor at The John Marshall Law School, where he teaches a course, SCOTUS judicial biography.
+Dan Cotter is a member at Aronberg Goldgehn, the third oldest firm in Chicago, where he practices corporate, transactional, privacy and insurance regulatory law in Chicago.
+He has spent half of his career in-house at large insurance organizations, and has advised his clients in various jurisdictions.
+He is a Past President of The Chicago Bar Association and the National Conference of Bar Presidents.
 Dan is a frequent writer about the U.S. Constitution, our nation’s founding, and the SCOTUS and its justices.
 He has written pieces published in Constituting America’s 90 Day Studies, has a regular column in the Chicago Daily Law Bulletin, “Cotter’s Corner,” and has written op-eds that have appeared in a variety of publications over the years.
 In his spare time, Dan is an amateur historian and his book, “The Chief Justices: The Seventeen Men of the Center Seat, Their Courts, and Their Times,” a civics history of the nation as seen through the center seat of SCOTUS, is available on Amazon.
 He tweets about SCOTUS and general history daily @scotusbios.

 Guest Appearances